-As at the date of this report, the terms on which the United Kingdom (including Gibraltar) may withdraw from the European Union, remain uncertain, and it is difficult to evaluate all of the potential implications on the company's trade, customers, suppliers and the wider economy.
+As at the date of this report, the terms on which the United Kingdom (including Gibraltar) will withdraw from the European Union, remain uncertain, and it is difficult to evaluate all of the potential implications on the company's trade, customers, suppliers and the wider economy.

 While the ability of Gibraltar insurers to write business into the UK will be secure, it is likely that passporting rights into other EU territories will not be retained.
-WICE wrote a significant volume of business into the Republic of Ireland during 2018 and operates one branch in Romania.
-Due to the ongoing uncertainty around the outcome of Brexit, management has decided to stop writing new business in the Republic of Ireland as from 29 March 2019 and the company will focus on an orderly run off of any existing policies and liabilities from this book of business.
+WICE wrote a significant volume of business into the Republic of Ireland during 2019 and operates one branch in Romania.
+Due to the ongoing uncertainty around the outcome of Brexit, the Company has stopped writing new business in the Republic of Ireland on 29 March 2019 and the company will focus on an orderly run off of any existing policies and liabilities from this book of business.
+All new business in the Republic of Ireland is now written via Arch Insurance (EU) dac ("AIEU"), an entity regulated by the Central Bank of Ireland.
+The Company continues to write business in Romania via its branch, as Romanian law has adopted EIOPA guidelines on Brexit which means the branch will have 12 months from the date single market access is lost to run off existing claims.
+A portfolio transfer application will have to be made by 31 December 2020.